datagrok-ai/public/help/compute/solver.md

 ### Multi-stage modeling

+The multi-stage model is a model where parameters and function values can vary for different ranges of argument values.

-Datagrok provides a multi-stage simulation.
+Datagrok provides a special capabilities for multi-stage simulation.

-Use the `#loop`-feature to get the required number of modeling cycles.
+Use the `#loop`-feature to specify several modeling cycles.
 Define the number of repetitions and the updates of inputs:

 ```python
 #loop: